oliwarner/django-multifactor/README.md

     ]

+And don't forget to run a `./manage.py collectstatic` before restarting Django.

 ## Usage

 At this stage any authenticated user can add a secondary factor to their account by visiting (eg) `/admin/multifactor/`, but no view will *require* secondary authentication. django-multifactor gives you granular control to conditionally require certain users need a secondary factor on certain views.
 This is accomplished through the `multifactor.decorators.multifactor_protected` decorator.